Preston North End F.C.

-Preston North End Football Club, commonly referred to as Preston, North End or PNE, is a professional football club in Preston, Lancashire, England, who currently play in the EFL Championship, the second tier of the English football league system.
-Originally a cricket club, Preston has been based at Deepdale since 1875.
-The club first took up football in 1878 as a winter fitness activity and decided to focus on it in May 1880, when the football club was officially founded.
+Preston North End Football Club, commonly referred to as Preston, North End or PNE, is a professional association football club in Preston, Lancashire, England.
+They currently play in the EFL Championship, the second level of the English football league system.

+Originally a cricket club, PNE has been based at Deepdale since 1875.
+The club first took up football in 1878 as a winter fitness activity, and decided to focus on it in May 1880, when the football club was officially founded.
 Deepdale is now football's oldest ground in terms of continuous use by a league club.
 Preston North End was a founder member of the Football League in 1888.
 In the 1888–89 season, the team won both the inaugural league championship and the FA Cup, the latter without conceding a goal.
 They were the first team to achieve the "Double" in English football and, as they were unbeaten in all matches, are remembered as "The Invincibles".
-Preston won the league championship again in 1889–90 but their only major success since then has been their 1938 FA Cup Final victory over Huddersfield Town.
-The club's most famous players have been Tom Finney and Bill Shankly, who are both commemorated at Deepdale by stands named after them.
-Other notable players include Tommy Docherty, Alan Kelly Sr., Graham Alexander and Paul Gallagher.
+Preston won the league championship again in 1889–90 but their only major success since then has been their 1938 FA Cup final victory over Huddersfield Town.
+The club's most famous players have been Sir Tom Finney, Alan Kelly Sr. and Bill Shankly, who are all commemorated at Deepdale by stands named after them.

 Until 1961, Preston were usually members of the First Division but, having been relegated after the 1960–61 season, they have not yet returned to the top flight.
 They were first relegated to the Third Division after the 1969–70 season and have spent 28 of the 49 seasons since 1970 in the bottom two divisions of the Football League, including a span of 19 seasons from 1981–1982 to 1999–2000.
 Preston has faced serious financial issues and was twice in danger of closure.
-The club was owned by businessman Trevor Hemmings until his death in October 2021 and has been in the EFL Championship since gaining promotion in 2015.
+The club was owned by businessman Trevor Hemmings until his death in October 2021 and has been in the EFL Championship since gaining promotion in 2015, with a highest finishing position since then of 7th (2017–18).